moonzez/stock/content.md

 * The XING API uses "scrambled IDs".
 It is normal user id + checksum.
 "1234_abcdef"
 * Use versioning

+# Test vendor API
+There are several tool to do it
-#OAuth Curl Scripts
+##OAuth Curl Scripts
 To test vendor API logged in user is needed.
 To simplify it, there is a gem oauth-curl-scripts.
 It's a bash scripts which generates all Oauth parameters for api call and allow us to add own calls to our vendor api.
-Currently only for mobile vendor api TODO link! how to use it is described here:
+Currently only for mobile vendor api TODO link!
-TODO LINK
+How to use it is described here: TODO LINK
+  * copy _config.template to config
-copy temp config to config, get consumer token from sandbox/v1/admin generate tocken with xAuth paste in _config.rb
+  * get consumer token from your-sandbox/v1/admin
+  * generate access tocken with
+{code}./xauth premium@gnix.com .test.
+and paste in _config.rb

-### iphone-app #
+## iphone-app
-to test mobile app

-### errors ###

-read xws guidelines

-### xing-xws_pilot ###
+## xing-xws_pilot
-test tool

-xws/engines...events/
-resource-load /endpoint